Meredithhelipigeon/Algorithms/README.md

 Algorithm: First sort the envelopes by width.
 And the problem then becomes finding the longest increasing numbers in this array.
 Time Efficiency: O(nlogn)

+## Palindrome Linked List
+Description: Given the head of a singly linked list, return true if it is a palindrome.

+Algorithm: Use fast and slow algorithm to get the median of a linked list.
+Reverse the part before the median.
+Check the list of the first part and the second part.

+Time Efficiency: O(n) time and O(1) space